 At the most basic level, I do body work—but it’s much deeper than that, as the way we move our bodies says a lot about our lives.
 On the surface, I address physical issues, and all the stresses that injuries, stress, tension, and daily life place upon us.
-But at a deeper level, I’m helping people make the connection between their emotions, their movement, and the way that they feel.

 What do I mean by that?
 I help people see that when they hold stress from overwork, physical and emotional behavior patterns, repetitive strain, and even trauma, it is transmitted to the body.
 You can see it, whether it’s a compressed diaphragm, hunched and sloping shoulders, or thickness through the upper thighs.
 When I help clients release those stresses, I can empower them to heal the deeper issues that manifest themselves as physical symptoms.

 I’ve studied many modalities, from nutrition to yoga to structural integration and meditation, but perhaps the one thing that makes me different is my focus on fascia.
 Our bodies store the trauma of our lives in our fascia, which can lead to muscular and structural rigidity.
 When we release the tension in our fascia and align ourselves with gravity we take a new stance, and not just in our bodies.

 So what exactly is fascia?

 Fascia is a thin layer of connective tissue that encases your body under your skin like a wetsuit and actually wraps itself around every muscle, joint, and organ.
 If you’ve ever cut into a piece of raw chicken or steak and seen that thin, white, filmy layer, then you’ve seen fascia.